thoughtspile/awesome-tiny-js/README.md

 # Awesome Tiny JS [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A collection of tiny JS libraries to put your bundle on a diet.
-Curated by [Vladimir Klepov](https://blog.thoughtspile.tech) Rules:
+Tiny front-end libraries to put your bundle on a diet.
+Rules:

 - Size is under 2Kb-ish, min + gzip, with all deps, except where noted.
 - For multi-purpose libraries, the size of a useful subset must be under 2Kb-ish.